apostrophecms/docs/docs/reference/api/pieces.md

 ### Response

 The successful `DELETE` request simply responds with a `200` HTTP response status code.
-On error an appropriate HTTP status code is returned.
+In case of an error an appropriate HTTP status code is returned.

 ## `POST /api/v1/:piece-name/:_id/publish`